getsentry/sentry-docs/src/collections/_documentation/platforms/android/index.md

 **NDK Integration**

-NDK is packed with the SDK and enabled by default with each start of the SDK.
+The NDK integration is packed with the SDK and enabled out by default with each start of the SDK.

-Alternatively, you can disable the NDK by adding the following line into your manifest.
+Alternatively, you can disable the NDK integration by adding the following line into your manifest.

 ```xml
 <meta-data android:name="io.sentry.ndk.enable" android:value="false" />